 They were so good at secretly penetrating buildings, that when a few escaped testing, they managed to destroy a fuel tanker, air hangar, and a general’s car.
-Clearly, more work was needed.
+Clearly they could be destructive, but more work was needed to deploy them effectively.

 The Marine Corps took over the program as high command wanted one million bats ready to launch on Japan as soon as possible.
-The bats were to be loaded into bomb shaped cages filled with stacked trays, each payload holding about 1,000 bats.
-The bombs would be dropped by B-24 Bombers from 5,000 feet, parachutes would deploy at 1,000 feet, and the bats would spread out over a large area to infest buildings.
+The bats were to be loaded into bomb-shaped cages filled with stacked trays, each payload holding about 1,000 bats.
+The cages would be dropped by B-24 Bombers from 5,000 feet, parachutes would deploy at 1,000 feet, and the bats would be let out and spread over a large area to infest buildings.

 Project “X-Ray,” as it was renamed by the Marine Corps, was up against stiff competition to finish development.
 Scientists working on the Manhattan Project were rumored to be close to completing a new and devastating weapon.
 After 30 demonstrations and $2 million, X-Ray was canceled after projections didn’t anticipate they would complete manufacturing until 1945.